 (1) Preamble

-The Buffer Zone (i.e., any land within 100 feet of Water Bodies and Waterways, Bank, or Vegetated Wetlands) is likely significant to public and private water supply, groundwater, erosion and sedimentation control, water pollution prevention, wildlife habitat, and recreation.
+The Buffer Zone (i.e., any land within 100 feet of Water Bodies and Waterways, Bank, or Vegetated Wetlands) is presumed to be significant to public and private water supply, groundwater, erosion and sedimentation control, water pollution prevention, wildlife habitat, and recreation.

 Areas of natural, undisturbed upland soil adjacent to Vegetated Wetlands, Bank, and Water Bodies and Waterways have been shown to provide key areas for seasonal groundwater recharge that protects public and private groundwater supplies or that maintains base flow and water quality in streams during low flow periods.
+These areas are presumed to be significant to mitigation of related climate change impacts. .

 The natural vegetation found in upland areas adjacent to Vegetated Wetlands, Bank, and Water Bodies and Waterways provides key functions in the attenuation and uptake of pollutants that would otherwise be discharged to Vegetated Wetlands or Water Bodies and Waterways.
 The plant community and topography of these areas act as filters that may prevent erosion, promote sedimentation, and decrease the non-point source loading of contaminants that may alter the water quality of adjacent Vegetated Wetlands and Water Bodies and Waterways.